-Segmentation is a method of creating secure zones in data centers and cloud deployments that allows companies to isolate workloads from one another and secure them individually, typically using policies.
-A useful way to test the effectiveness of your segmentation is to ensure that your network segments are properly separated, e,g, your Development is separated from your Production, your applications are separated from one another etc. To security test is to verify that your network segmentation is configured properly.
-This way you make sure that even if a certain attacker has breached your defenses, it can’t move laterally from point A to point B.
+Segmentation is a method of creating secure zones in data centers and cloud deployments.
+It allows organizations to isolate workloads from one another and secure them individually, typically using policies.
+A useful way to test your company’s segmentation effectiveness is to ensure that your network segments are properly separated (e.g., your development environment is isolated from your production environment and your applications are isolated from one another).

-Segmentation is key to protecting your network, reducing the attack surface and minimizing the damage of a breach.
-The Monkey can help you test your segmentation settings with its cross-segment traffic testing feature.
+Segmentation is key to protecting your network.
+It can reduce the network’s attack surface and minimize the damage caused during a breach.

-Note that if Monkey can’t communicate to the Island, it will not be able to send scan results, so make sure all machines can reach the island.
+Note that if the Infection Monkey can’t communicate to the Monkey Island, it will not be able to send scan results, so make sure all machines can reach the the Monkey Island.

-Check infection map and security report for segmentation problems.
-Ideally, all scanned nodes should only have edges with the Island Server.
+Check the infection map and security report for segmentation problems.
+Ideally, all scanned nodes should only have edges with the Monkey Island Server.